chirangaalwis/pivotal-cf-apim/bosh-release/README.md

 	    $ cd pivotal-cf-apim/bosh-release/

-5. Run `deploy-all.sh` script.
+5. Run `deploy.sh` script.
 You will be asked for the superuser password in the middle.

-        $ ./deploy-all.sh
+        $ ./deploy.sh

     If everything goes successful, you will see something like this at the end.